 What Is a Phakic IOL?

-A Phakic IOL (Intraocular Lens) is an artificial lens implanted in addition to the eye's natural crystalline lens - unlike cataract surgery where the natural lens isreplaced.
-The word "phakic" means the natural lens is retained.
+A phakic intraocular lens (IOL) is an artificial lens implanted inside the eye while preserving the eye’s natural crystalline lens—unlike cataract surgery, where the natural lens is removed.
+The term “phakic” indicates that the natural lens remains in place.

-The lens sits in the posterior chamber - between the iris and the natural crystalline lens - and works like a permanent internal contact lens, bending light precisely onto the retina.
+The lens is positioned in the posterior chamber, between the iris and the natural lens, functioning like a permanent internal contact lens that focuses light accurately onto the retina.

 Posterior Chamber ICL